Udayraj123/OMRChecker/samples/experimental/1-timelines-and-dots/README.md

 <!-- TODO: image of a timeline -->

+# When should I use it?

-If your OMR sheet has this timeline and if adding a custom marker(in four corner points) is not feasible, you can try evaluating your OMR sheet using this method.
+- If your OMR sheet has this timeline and if adding a custom marker(in four corner points) is not feasible, you can try evaluating your OMR sheet using this method.
+- Since the preprocessor converts the dashed line into a filled rectangular blob and uses that for detection, you can use this preprocessor on any rectangular thick lines or thick dots that can be converted to distinguishable blobs.

 # How to use?
 We have provided support for 4 configurations: "ONE_LINE_TWO_DOTS", "TWO_DOTS_ONE_LINE", "TWO_LINES", "FOUR_DOTS".